Pouyazarbipour/pouyazarbipour.github.io/_pages/cv.md

 ## Project
-* **The Persian Gulf Coastline Monitoring** , Dec 2022 – Feb 2023
+**The Persian Gulf Coastline Monitoring**
-    * *GIS and Remote Sensing course, Tarbiat Modares University*
+*GIS and Remote Sensing course, Tarbiat Modares University*
+Dec 2022 – Feb 2023
 * Implemented using ArcGIS Pro, Google Earth Engine and ENVI software
 * Analyzed the Persian Gulf coasts quantitatively and qualitatively and examined the effects of rising and falling water and temperature

-*   **Hydrological Model for Bushehr in Iran**  , Dec 2022 – Jan 2023
+**Geomorphic and Hydrologic analysis for Bushehr in Iran**
-    *  *GIS and Remote Sensing course, Tarbiat Modares University*
+*GIS and Remote Sensing course, Tarbiat Modares University*
+Dec 2022 – Jan 2023
 * Analyzed the drainage density map, flow distance, Gravelius and Miller's coefficient, bifurcation coefficient index, slope, direction of slope, accumulation of flow, catchment, and river rank in the basin.

-*   **Monitoring the surface temperature of the Persian Gulf in a 10-year period** , Nov 2022 – Nov 2022
+**Monitoring the surface temperature of the Persian Gulf in a 10-year period**
-    *   *GIS and Remote Sensing course, Tarbiat Modares University*
+*GIS and Remote Sensing course, Tarbiat Modares University*
+Nov 2022 – Nov 2022
 * Implemented using ArcGIS Pro, Google Earth Engine
 * Chronological history and spatial analysis of the coasts of the Persian Gulf in a 10-year period

-*   **Design of the Kish Island Breakwater in the Persian Gulf** , Jun 2022 – Jul 2022
+**Design of the Kish Island Breakwater in the Persian Gulf**
-    * *Design of Conventional Marine Structures course, Tarbiat Modares University*
+*Design of Conventional Marine Structures course, Tarbiat Modares University*
+Jun 2022 – Jul 2022
 * Implemented using PLAXIS 3D, Geo Studio, Microsoft Office, and CEM manual
 * Design of three types of rubble mound, berm and caisson breakwaters

-*   **Design of the Kish Island Pier in the Persian Gulf** , Jun 2022 – Jul 2022
+**Design of the Kish Island Pier in the Persian Gulf**
-    * *Design of Conventional Marine Structures course, Tarbiat Modares University*
+*Design of Conventional Marine Structures course, Tarbiat Modares University*
+Jun 2022 – Jul 2022
 * Implemented using PLAXIS 3D, SAP2000, Geo Studio, and Microsoft Office
 * Design of two types of the block pier, pile, and deck

-*   **Hydrodynamic model for the Persian Gulf** , Jun 2022 – Jul 2022
+**Hydrodynamic model for the Persian Gulf**
-    *   *Numerical Methods in Marine Engineering course, Tarbiat Modares University*
+*Numerical Methods in Marine Engineering course, Tarbiat Modares University*
+Jun 2022 – Jul 2022
 * Implemented using Mike Zero (SW and HD)
 * Investigating the changes in Surface elevation, pressure, current speed, etc. in the Persian Gulf

 ## Skills